Report: we have to change how we use land and produce food to fight climate change

 The increased carbon dioxide in the air and the warming of the planet is feeding into other changes people are making in the land, like deforestation and urbanization.
 Drier weather and the loss of plant cover has fueled the increasing frequency and intensity of dust storms, for example.
 Cities with extensive paved surfaces have diminished natural watersheds, leading to more extensive flooding.
 Higher temperatures are also causing permafrost to thaw, releasing, yes, more carbon.

-Better land management can limit climate change, but it’s difficult to do right
+Better land management can limit climate change, but it means taking on thorny issues like land tenure and dietary change

-Natural systems, like forests and coastal mangroves, can be a powerful tool to take in carbon dioxide and slow warming.
-The IPCC estimates that plants, fungi, and bacteria across the world’s land ecosystems have taken in close to 29 percent of human-sourced greenhouse gas emissions.
+Natural systems, like forests and coastal mangroves, can be a powerful tool pull carbon from the atmosphere and slow warming.
+The IPCC estimates that animals, plants, fungi, and bacteria across the world’s land ecosystems have taken in close to 29 percent of human-sourced greenhouse gas emissions.
 Though further warming threatens these ecosystems, there are a number of ways to support them while also serving human needs.

-One option is to restore forests.
+One option is to restore forests that have been lost.
 However, a forest is more than its trees; it’s the animals that spread seeds, the bacteria that fix nitrogen in the soil, and the fungi that digest decaying leaf litter.
 You need the whole community to create a healthy forest ecosystem, so restoring a forest requires carefully cultivating and balancing all of these elements.

 The environmental upshot of doing so could be massive.
 One recent calculation found that forest restoration across all viable areas could soak up hundreds of billions of metric tons of carbon dioxide.